knapsy/knapsy.github.io/source/_posts/2014-10-16-knock-knock-vm-walkthrough.markdown

 Bunch of shellcodes available for our target system, we'll use one that executes command, and the command will of course be ```/bin/sh``` :)

 Also, generating payload with ```-b``` switch allows us to specify characters to blacklist.
 We don't want any null bytes in our shellcode, so we'll blacklist that.

+*EDIT: Thanks to [TheColonial](https://twitter.com/TheColonial) for pointing this out - getting rid of NULL bytes is actually not required.
+NULL bytes are fine as we're reading from file and an entire file is read into memory!*

 Ok, now we have all we need.
 Let's have a look how our final exploit will look like.